UnifiedPush/documentation/content/developers/embedded_fcm.md

 title: Embedded FCM Distributor
 ---

+If you want your app to fallback to FCM on Android if:
+  1. Your user doesn't have any UnifiedPush Distributors and
+  2. They have Google Services enabled

-You may want to make it so that UnifiedPush is invisible for users who aren't specifically trying to avoid FCM.
-Embedding an FCM Distributor is a solution: if the user doesn't have another distributor installed, this one will be used.
+This is for you.
+You can embed an FCM Distributor, and if the user doesn't have another distributor, this one will be used.
+These libraries basically act like UnifiedPush Distributors, but are internal to the app and pass notifications through FCM.

-There are now 2 libraries doing it: one using the google library and another entirely FOSS that doesn't.
+There are 2 libraries doing it: one using the Google Firebase library and another entirely FOSS[\*](https://en.wikipedia.org/wiki/FOSS "Free and open-source software") that doesn't.

+## About

+1. The [Android Embedded FCM Distributor](https://github.com/UnifiedPush/android-embedded_fcm_distributor) is the original embedded distributor.
+It uses the official Google library for FCM support.
+However, it is proprietary thus cannot be included on app-stores like F-Droid.
+1. The [Android FOSS Embedded FCM Distributor](https://github.com/UnifiedPush/android-foss_embedded_fcm_distributor) is a new library.
+It reimplements the same API that the Google library uses.
+Since it's open source, it can be used on FOSS app stores like F-Droid.

-## Installation
+## Usage

 You will need to add some code on your android project and host a FCM Rewrite proxy.
+For Flutter projects, do the following in the `android` directory.

 ### Android